Michel Subor

 Michel Subor ([miʃɛl sybɔʁ], born Mischa Subotzki; 2 February 1935 – 17 January 2022) was a French actor who gained initial fame with the starring role in Jean-Luc Godard's second feature, Le petit soldat (1960), but the French government banned it until 1963 because of its political content, touching on terrorism during the undeclared Algerian War.
-He acted in a couple of American films in the late 1960s like as Claude Jade's husband in Alfred Hitchcock's Topaz.
+He acted in a couple of American films in the late 1960s including the role of Claude Jade's husband in Alfred Hitchcock's Topaz.
 In 1999, he once again played Forestier in Beau Travail, a highly praised variation of Billy Budd, directed by Claire Denis.
 He continued to work with her.

 Early life and education

 He was born as Mischa Subotzki in France in 1935, to anti-Bolshevik parents from the Soviet Union who had immigrated a few years earlier.
 His father was an engineer in Moscow, and his mother was born in Azerbaijan.
 Michel Subor has a sister who moved to the United States as an adult.